Fiona Middleton

 Creative Experience

-While blatant acts of discrimination garner attention, it is crucial to recognise the prevalence of everday sexism, seemingly harmless and subtle manifestations of gender bias that perpetuates inequality.
-This work is a personal reflection of instances and experiences of everyday sexism and hopefully a reminder to all that we need to oppose everyday sexism, make cracks in the culture of complicity, and be mindful that sexism, however, benign should not be our norm.
+While blatant acts of discrimination garner attention, it is crucial to recognise the prevalence of everyday sexism, seemingly harmless and subtle manifestations of gender bias that perpetuate inequality.
+This work is a personal reflection of instances and experiences of everyday sexism and hopefully a reminder to all that we need to oppose everyday sexism, make cracks in the culture of complicity, and be mindful that sexism, however benign, should not be our norm.

 Biography and links